 It is commonly believed that children who bully are "loners" or are socially isolated.
 Research, however, shows this is not always the case.
 Children who bully generally do not have a difficult time making friends and generally maintain at least a small group of friends who support their bullying behavior.
 Some bullies may even be popular; although the popularity of a bully tends to decrease at higher-grade levels.
-Also, contrary to popular belief, research shows that children who bully do not always also as a set of the s always lack self-esteem.
+Also, contrary to popular belief, research shows that children who bully do not always leake self actes.

+always lack self-esteem.